ujjwalguptaofficial/fortjs-doc/docs/validation.md

 # Validation

-Validation is an important part of any application & that's why fortjs provides several components and decorators to help you write validation code in easy & standard way.
+Validation is an important part of any application & that's why fortjs provides several components and decorators to help you write validation code in easy & modular way.

 Let's see how -